awsdocs/amazon-pinpoint-developer-guide/doc-source/send-validate-otp.md

 ------
 #### [ Linux, macOS, or Unix ]

-To verify an OTP using the AWS CLI, run the following command in the terminal:
+To verify an OTP using the AWS CLI, run the [verify\-otp\-message](https://docs.aws.amazon.com/cli/latest/reference/pinpoint/verify-otp-message.html) command in the terminal:

 ```
 aws pinpoint verify-otp-message \